-Go ahead.
-Raise your hands.
-I love meatloaf.
 Meatloaf is one of my favorite foods to eat.
-I have lots of good memories about it; the ketchup topping that somehow made it taste both sweet and savory at the same time, eating it after it came out piping hot from the stove with a big scoop of rice on the side, family meals around the table.
 And of course, no one makes it like my mom.
 My mom’s version is the gold standard of meatloaf.
-If I order it from a restaurant, I can’t help but compare it to hers.
-You know what I like even better than my mom’s meatloaf?
-Leftovers the next day.
-As a kid, I used to love making a meatloaf sandwich for lunch.
-Put a big chunk of it in-between two slices of bread with some mayonnaise on it.
+When I order it from a restaurant, I can’t help but compare it to hers.
+But you know what’s even better than my mom’s meatloaf?
+Mom’s meatloaf leftovers.
+As a kid, my favorite lunch was bringing a meatloaf sandwich to school.
+Put a big chunk of it in-between two slices of bread slathered with mayonnaise and that was heaven.
 Yum.
-But as much as I like it, leftover meatloaf just isn’t something I would serve to someone else.
-Not because it’s meatloaf, but because it’s a leftover.
-Leftovers might be okay for ourselves, but would you ever serve leftovers to someone who was a guest in your home?
-Someone you were hoping to date?
-Would you serve leftovers to your boss?
-There’s something about leftovers people associate with being “not worthy of my time.”
-Leftovers are for “other people” once we’re done eating what we want.
+But as much as I like leftover meatloaf, it’s not something I’d serve to someone else no matter how good it was.
+Not because I’m hoarding it for myself (which I might very well be doing), but because it’s a leftover.
+Leftovers are fine for us, but you wouldn’t serve it to someone you were trying to impress.
+There’s a connotation of the word “leftover” that says, “you’re not worthy of my time.”
+Think about it.
 Leftovers go in the “doggy bag.”
-Think about it.
-The “doggy bag.”
-Because it’s leftover scraps of food that goes to the dogs.
+The idea for the doggy bag was that these were scraps only worthy of your dog.
 Before the invention of the doggy bag, most people wouldn’t even THINK to take leftover food home.
 It was considered in poor taste even as late as the 1970’s.
 Now, don’t get me wrong, I love leftovers.
-Most of you probably do too, but there is something about them people associate with unworthiness.
-So the question needs to be asked, “Are you giving God your leftovers?”
+Most of you probably do too, but (right or wrong) there is something about them people associate with unworthiness.
+So, the question needs to be asked, “Are you giving God your leftovers?”

 Before you answer, think about it.